rishighai97/spring-security-by-code-examples/README.md

 19 | Configuring the authorization server to expose the public key 20 | Using Keycloak as an authorization server
-21 | Using DSL (new) method to implement the resource server
+21 | Using DSL (new) method to implement the resource server 22 | Implementing Single Sign On (SSO) using github as authorization server